dynatrace-oss/honeyquest/README.md

 To automate the creation of queries, we also provide a few [Dagster](https://dagster.io/) jobs which are described in the 📄 [QUERY_CREATION](./docs/QUERY_CREATION.md) document.
 Some queries are created by "patching" existing queries with our separate 📂 [`./src/honeypatch`](./src/honeypatch) tool.
+Find a bit of information about Honeypatch in the 📄 [HONEYPATCH](./docs/HONEYPATCH.md) document.

 The Honeyquest application consists of a frontend and a backend process.
 The frontend is a React application that serves the user interface.